-The control signal the BASIC Stamp sends to the servo's control line is called a "pulse train," and it's shown in Figure 1.16.
-The BASIC Stamp can be programmed to produce this waveform at any of its I/O pins.
-In this activity, we'll use I/O pin P12, which is already connected to servo Port 12 by a metal trace built into the Board of Education.
-First, the BASIC Stamp sets the voltage at P12 to 0 V (low) for 20 ms. Then, it sets the voltage at P12 to 5 V (high) for 1.5 ms. Then, it starts over with a low output for another 20 ms, and a high output for another 1.5 ms, and so on.
+The control signal the BASIC Stamp sends to the servo's control line is called a "pulse train," and an example of one is shown in Figure 1.26.
+The BASIC Stamp can be programmed to produce this waveform using any of its I/O pins.
+In this activity, we'll start with I/O pin P12, which is already connected to servo port 12 by a metal trace built into the Board of Education.
+First, the BASIC Stamp sets the voltage at P12 to 0 V (low) for 20 ms. Then, it sets the voltage at P12 to 5 V (high) for 1.0 ms. Then, it starts over with a low output for another 20 ms, and a high output for another 1.0 ms, and so on.

-This pulse train has a 1.5 ms high time and a 20 ms low time.
-The high time is often referred to in terms of its pulse width.
-The pulses are also referred to as positive pulses.
+This pulse train has a 1.0 ms high time and a 20 ms low time.
+The high time is the main ingredient for controlling a servo's motion, and it is most commonly referred to as the pulse width.
+In this example, we are working with 1 ms wide pulses.
+Since these pulses go from low to high (0 V to 5 V) for a certain amount of time, they are called positive pulses.
 Negative pulses would involve a resting state that's high with pulses that drop low.
 Pulse trains have some other technical descriptions such as duty and duty cycle.
 These are described in BASIC Analog and Digital, Experiment #6.